dockur/dnsmasq/readme.md

     - ./dnsmasq.d/:/etc/dnsmasq.d/
   ```

-  These names are answered locally, while all other queries continue to be forwarded to the configured upstream DNS servers.
+  Queries for these names are answered locally, while all other queries continue to be forwarded to the configured upstream DNS servers.

-  * ### How do `DNS1` till `DNS4` interact with custom configuration?
+  * ### How do `DNS1` through `DNS4` interact with custom configuration?

-  `DNS1` till `DNS4` configure the default upstream DNS servers when the image uses its generated configuration.
+  `DNS1` through `DNS4` configure the default upstream DNS servers when the image uses its generated configuration.

   If you provide your own `/etc/dnsmasq.conf`, these environment variables are ignored: